intelligentnet/news/README.md

 - Add additional News Suppliers
 - Add Additional LLMs to use.
 Currently GPT-3.5 or can use GPT-4 (expensive)
 - Refine prompts to LLMs further and make this user accessible
+- Review and change instructions for each mode

 Contact http://TargetR.net for a full digital signage solution!